mbwatson/dockerized-django-postgres-nginx/README.md

 # Containerized Django App w/ Postgres (soon) served by Nginx

-This is for running an existing project
+This is for running an existing Django project, although this repository contains the starter project created with `django-admin startproject`.
+Modifications to the project to align with common workflow situations are described below.

 ## Preparation